missuo/raycast2api/README.md

 1. Use the generated endpoint (e.g., `http://localhost:8080/v1`)
 2. No additional configuration needed
-3. Select models directly from the available list
+3. Manually add the models you want to use to the `Models Name` section in Cursor

 ## Available Models